JRT (drug): Pharmacodynamics

 (+)-JRT is highly selective for a subset of serotonin receptors and does not bind to various dopamine, adrenergic, or histamine receptors, which is in contrast to LSD.
 It shows high affinity for the serotonin 5-HT_{2} receptors, with K_{i} values ranging from 2.0 to 184 nM.
 The drug is a potent partial agonist of the serotonin 5-HT_{2A} and 5-HT_{2B} receptors (E_{max} = 33–81% and 48–51%, respectively) and a full agonist of the serotonin 5-HT_{2C} receptor (E_{max} = 89%).
 It is also an agonist of the serotonin 5-HT_{1A} and 5-HT_{7} receptors, an antagonist of the serotonin 5-HT_{5A} and 5-HT_{7} receptors, and a ligand of the serotonin 5-HT_{6} receptor. (+)-JRT does not have significant affinity for the serotonin 5-HT_{1B} or 5-HT_{3} receptors, whereas its affinities for the other serotonin 5-HT_{1} receptors and the serotonin 5-HT_{4} receptor were not reported.

 The drug is 4.4- to 180-fold less potent than LSD as a serotonin 5-HT_{2A} receptor agonist in vitro (EC_{50} = 0.4–90 nM vs. 0.09–0.5 nM, respectively) and is less efficacious than LSD in activating the receptor (E_{max} = 33% vs. 44–63%, respectively).
 It has been found to dissociate from the serotonin 5-HT_{2A} receptor approximately 10-fold more quickly than LSD.

 (+)-JRT produces the head-twitch response (HTR), a behavioral proxy of psychedelic effects, in rodents, and hence would be expected to be hallucinogenic in humans.
 However, the drug shows a reduced HTR compared to LSD, producing less than half the maximal number of head twitches.
 It can also antagonize or diminish the HTR induced by LSD.
 Hence, (+)-JRT may be less psychedelic than LSD in humans.
 LSD and (+)-JRT are of similar potency in producing the HTR, with a maximal HTR being achieved at a dose of 0.2 mg/kg for both drugs.

 (+)-JRT does not affect locomotor activity and does not produce any serotonin behavioral syndrome-type effects.
 It has been found to inhibit dextroamphetamine-induced hyperlocomotion in female but not male mice, to not exacerbate phencyclidine (PCP)-induced hyperlocomotion, to not worsen dizocilpine (MK-801)-induced prepulse inhibition (PPI), and to not induce PPI deficits itself.
-Some of these findings are in contrast to reuslts with LSD, and are suggestive that (+)-JRT lacks psychotic-like effects and may have antipsychotic potential.
+Some of these findings are in contrast to results with LSD, and are suggestive that (+)-JRT lacks psychotic-like effects and may have antipsychotic potential.

 In addition to its other effects, (+)-JRT has been reported to increase neuroplasticity and hence to act as a psychoplastogen, to produce antidepressant-like effects, and to promote cognitive flexibility.
 It was equivalent with LSD in terms of producing psychoplastogenic effects.